-B. In addition, proposals to change the use of a facility or part of a facility that is surplus to requirements must demonstrate that all reasonable steps have been taken to retain its present use and community value as a viable concern, including compliance with the General Requirements of Marketing as set out in Appendix E of the Local Plan.
+B. In addition, proposals to change the use of a facility or part of a facility that is surplus to requirements must demonstrate that all reasonable steps have been taken to retain its present use and community value as a viable concern.

-C. Proposals to extend an existing community or retail facility will be supported, provided they are consistent with the relevant polices of the development plan and car parking in accordance with the adopted car parking standards is available.
+C. Proposals to extend an existing community or retail facility will be supported, provided they are consistent with the relevant polices of the development plan.
+Expansion of retail facilities must be accompanied by adequate parking.